 Baseline predictors of trajectory class membership

 We used multinomial logistic regression to estimate the odds of assignment to each class for a unit change in each covariate.
 Figure 3 presents odds ratios for assignment to Classes 1 to 3, where Class 4 (‘Persistent low severity’) was treated as the reference category.
 Each covariate was tested in a separate model, adjusted for age and gender.
 Age was scaled such that a one unit change represents a 10-year difference in age.
-These results are also presented in Supplementary Table 3.
+These results are also presented in Supplementary Table 3 which also presents odds ratios for alternative reference classes, besides Class 4.

-For anxiety, ‘persistent high severity’ symptoms were associated with being younger, female, single, having a chronic condition, and having a caring role.
-‘Varying, opposing national cases’ was associated with being younger, having a chronic condition, and shielding.
-‘Varying, consistent with national cases’ was associated with being younger and female, although the latter did not reach statistical significance.
-All three trajectories were positively associated with having prior anxiety or depression, compared to the reference ‘persistent high severity’ class.
+For anxiety, ‘persistent high severity’ symptoms were associated with younger age, female gender, having a chronic condition, and having a caring role.
+Shielding was strongly associated with the high severity trajectory although without reaching statistical significance.
+‘Varying, opposing national cases’ was associated with younger age, having a chronic condition, and shielding.
+‘Varying, consistent with national cases’ was associated with younger age and female gender.
+This class was also associated with caring roles and shielding but without reaching statistical significance.All three trajectory types were positively associated with having prior anxiety or depression, compared to the reference ‘persistent high severity’ class.

-For depression, ‘persistent high severity’ was positively associated with younger age, single, and having a chronic condition.
-‘Varying, opposing national cases’ was associated with being divorced, living alone, and not having children aged 6 or under.
-All three trajectories were again positively associated with having prior anxiety or depression.
-‘Varying, consistent with national cases’ was positively associated with being younger.
+For depression, ‘persistent high severity’ was positively associated with younger age, having a chronic condition, and living alone, although the latter did not reach statistical significance.
+‘Varying, opposing national cases’ was positively associated with being divorced and living alone and negatively associated with having young children.
+‘Varying, consistent with national cases’ was positively associated with younger age.
+There was also evidence of positive associations for this class and female gender, having a caring role, and shielding, but without reaching statistical significance.
+All three trajectories were again positively associated with prior anxiety or depression.

 FIGURE 2 HERE